 In reality, the best place to store your crypto depends on your unique circumstances like how long you plan to hold your crypto, how often you plan to trade your crypto, and how much crypto you hold.
-For most investors, a mix of custodial, software wallets, and a hardware wallet is the best way to store crypto.
+For most investors, a mix of custodial, software wallets, and hardware wallets is the best way to store crypto.

 Security tips for the best places to store crypto